 We were fortunate to witness a sweet wedding ceremony on the beach.
 They had made a pink circle of flowers on the black sand which was visible from the lookout above.
 Pololu Valley is a popular place to tie the knot it seems, as the internet is flooded with gorgeous photos taken from the beach or the cliffs above.

-Just off the beach are some interesting looking woods.
 Behind the trees are lovely green hills with adorning signs that suggest tourists stay the hell off the sacred burial mounds.
 We witnessed a group of sightseers marching around on them and they looked like illiterate jackasses.
 Pololu Valley has enough to see and experience without violating the wishes of the the locals.

 Monica found a rope swing near the base of the trail and took the opportunity to free her soul.
 I can see in our photographs that we aren’t young anymore, but it doesn’t feel that way.
 We are still big kids.